software-trizzey/cowboy-llm/README.md

 2. **PDF Analysis**: Click the paperclip icon to upload a PDF document (max 10MB).
 Hawthorne will analyze the document and provide a summary or answer questions about its contents.

 3. **Web Search**: Include terms like "search", "look up", or "what is" in your message to trigger web search functionality (requires Brave API key).

+4. **Work Mode**: Tell Hawthorne you're trying to work or need to focus, and he'll offer to play your work playlist through Spotify.

 ## License